pauldennis2/TextQuest/JsonApiDoc.md

 * changeRoomDescription (new description) - modify the description of the room
 * clearObstacle (obstacle name) - Clears **all** obstacles with the given name in the room.
 * takeDamage (damage amount) - the Hero takes some damage.
 No message is printed.
 See takeTypedDamage, takeSourcedDamage, takeTypedSourcedDamage.
+* disableHero (rounds) - stuns the Hero for a number of rounds.
+No behavior outside of combat.
+(Only use in combat).

 #### MultiParam Events